graefchen/y/docs/impl/readme.md

 - Search for the _best_ algorithm to use
 - Size Optimization:
   - playing with the order of the fields
+  - check out the difference between 32 bit and 64 bit OS, etc.

 ## Compiler